j6turner/recipe_box/README.md

 To practice the following: creating classes and methods, using Active Record, handling many-to-many relationships, using postgres databases.

+##Known Bugs

+As of 2015-03-22, the recipes_ingredients relationship had yet to be fully articulated in the app.rb.

 ##License

 MIT License.
 Copyright 2015.
-Authors: _Carli Martinez_ and _J.
-TURNER_
+Authors: **Carli Martinez** and **J. TURNER**